Abstract: Designing satellite constellation systems involves complex

 of L2D engagements, aiming to maximize debris remediation capacity.
 Given

-employed, yielding two sequential subproblems: (1) determining optimal laser
+is employed, yielding two sequential subproblems: (1) determining optimal

-platform locations via the Maximal Covering Location Problem, and (2) scheduling
+laser platform locations via the Maximal Covering Location Problem, and

-L2D engagements using a novel integer linear programming approach to maximize
+(2) scheduling L2D engagements using a novel integer linear programming

-debris remediation capacity.
-Computational experiments evaluate the efficacy
+approach to maximize debris remediation capacity.
+Computational experiments

-of the proposed framework across diverse mission scenarios, demonstrating
+evaluate the efficacy of the proposed framework across diverse mission

-critical constellation functions such as collaborative and controlled nudging,
+scenarios, demonstrating critical constellation functions such as collaborative

-deorbiting, and just-in-time collision avoidance.
-A sensitivity analysis
+and controlled nudging, deorbiting, and just-in-time collision avoidance.

 @article{WilliamsRogers2025,